SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 *I've waited so long to kiss you.*

-Fluttershy didn't answer, instead she leaned into Rainbow, they were about to kiss when Rainbow toppled backwards on the couch.
+Fluttershy didn't answer, instead she leaned into Rainbow, but as they were about to kiss, Rainbow toppled backwards on the couch.
 Neither pony had paid attention to their balance, causing Fluttershy to fall onto Rainbow.

 Both ponies just giggled, reveling in their closeness.